electron/electron/docs/api/session.md

 * `filter` Object
 * `listener` Function

-The `listener` will be called with `listener(details)` when HTTP response headers of a request have been received.
+The `listener` will be called with `listener(details, callback)` when HTTP response headers of a request have been received.

 * `details` Object
   * `id` String